June 2025 Los Angeles protests against mass deportation: Vasquez Perdomo v. Noem

 The judges also questioned the "quota" of 3,000 ICE arrests per day policy as it affects roving raids.
 The DOJ lawyers verified that no such official directive was issued, but that it was verbally issued by Deputy White House Chief of Staff Stephen Miller through media interviews.
 The ACLU and its plaintiffs filed a motion for an injunction with the district court; it is now scheduled for September 24.

-On August 7, Solicitor General D. John Sauer filed an application of review with the United States Supreme Court to immediately halt judge Frimpong's TRO.
+On August 7, 2025 Solicitor General D. John Sauer filed an application of review with the United States Supreme Court to immediately halt judge Frimpong's TRO.
 The Southern California cities of Long Beach, Pomona, South Gate, Lynwood, Huntington Park, Paramount, Bell Gardens, Beverly Hills, Anaheim, Santa Ana, Santa Barbara, Carpinteria and Oxnard joined LA in the lawsuit.

-On September 3, NBC News reported that the administration was violating the court order per immigrant advocates and local officials, and the ACLU submitted a new motion asking Frimpong to order additional evidence from the federal government "in light of apparent violations" of her order.
+On September 3, 2025 NBC News reported that the administration was violating the court order per immigrant advocates and local officials, and the ACLU submitted a new motion asking Frimpong to order additional evidence from the federal government "in light of apparent violations" of her order.
 Residents also filed additional individual lawsuits following continued raids.

-On September 7, the Supreme Court ruled 6-3 in the solicitor generals appeal for a stay, lifting the TRO restrictions.
+On September 7, 2025, the Supreme Court ruled 6–3 in the solicitor generals appeal for a stay, lifting the TRO restrictions.
 In a concurring opinion, Justice Brett Kavanaugh argued that while apparent ethnicity alone cannot justify a stop, it may count as a relevant factor along with others when assessing reasonable suspicion under the Fourth Amendment.
 Detentions based on the combination of such factors, as described in that opinion, including detentions of US citizens and legal residents, have since been referred to as "Kavanaugh stops".
 The case continues through the federal court.
+In a separate case, Trump v.
+Illinois, where the state challenged the use of the National Guard as part of Operation Midway Blitz, the Supreme Court issued an order in December 2025 that upheld a lower court's ruling blocking the use of the National Guard.
+In this order, Kavanaugh added a concurring statement that took to clarify his language from the earlier order in Vasquez Perdomo, writing that federal officers "must not make interior immigration stops or arrests based on race or ethnicity".
+Some legal analysts said that Kavanaugh used the statement to try to corral highly controversial immigration enforcement actions that had occurred since the Vasquez Perdomo order.